Skip to main content

 Division of Aging & Adult Services

-Senior Congregate Meals are served at two locations, both centers offer a hot lunch Monday through Friday, except for holidays.
+Senior Congregate Meals are served at two locations, both offering a hot lunch Monday through Friday, except for holidays.
 There is no cost for meals for persons aged 60 or older.
-Must pre-register.
+Must call to pre-register.

 Alexandria City Public Schools Free and Reduced Price Meals